DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

        - Data owners are more likely to ask that those responsible for control selection identify a standard to use if they are not also acting as business owners.
        - They are responsible for classifying the data that they own as well as assisting with or advising the system owners on security requirements and control selection
        - The data owner is the person responsible for classifying data, delegates selection of the required controls for each classification to system owners, and selecting baseline security standards for the organization.
+       - Data owner roles is ultimately responsible for due diligence in protecting the company's data.
+They may be liable for negligence if they fail to perform due diligence in establishing and enforcing security policies to protect and sustain sensitive data.
        - data owner is the person respsonible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business
        - The data owner sets the rules for use and protection of data.
    - 🔴**System owner**: controls the computer storing the data; usually includes software and hardware configurations and support services (e.g. cloud implementation)